-- 49. Further, the reference in Post 1 to the CEO being "a modern day dictator" is particularly discourteous and disrespectful and likely to cause offence in breach of clause 1.3 and 3.6 of the Code. - 50.
-The overall tone of the Posts is combative, critical and aggressive and does not reflect the standards of behaviour expected of an Elected Member in a public forum. - 51.
-In this case, the Panel finds it is more likely than not that the Posts by Cr Bell are improper as they: - a. were in breach of the Code; - b. were of such a nature that a reasonable individual would consider the same to be inappropriate and not in keeping with the conduct that would be expected of a councillor; and - c. are deserving of a penalty.
+- 53. In this case, the Panel finds it is more likely than not that the posts by Cr Bell are improper in that they: - were of such a nature that a reasonable individual would consider the same to be inappropriate and not in keeping with the conduct that would be expected of a councillor; and - b. are deserving of a penalty.